 - Corrupted/damaged CF card: The partition table on the CF card might have become unrecognizable by your computer operating system, or you have a physically damaged card.

-- Power surge or outage: If there’s a power surge as your computer is trying to read the CF card, it can become damaged.
+- A power surge or outage: If there’s a power surge as your computer is trying to read the CF card, it can become damaged.

 - Water damage: Water is the enemy of electronics.

 - Physical damage: You might have bent or even broken your CF card.

 If you happen to have a CF card that contains data you cannot access, all is not lost.
 One of the best options to retrieve that data is by making use of a third-party memory card recovery software solution.
 There are quite a large number of applications available for this purpose, one of which is Disk Drill, which supports all brands of CF cards and can recover nearly any type of file.
 You can use Disk Drill free (500MB recovery for free), or purchase a Pro license for $89.00.

 Let’s dive in and find out how to recover files from a CF card that’s unreadable by your computer.

 - Download and install Disk Drill compact flash card recovery software.

 - Insert the CF card into your PC or laptop (you might need to use a CF card reader for this).

 - Open Disk Drill and click on the entry for the Generic STORAGE DEVICE USB Device associated with the damaged or unrecognized CF card.